nuxt/framework/docs/content/3.api/3.utils/navigate-to.md

 - **replace:** type: boolean

-By default, `navigateTo` pushes the given route into Vue router instance on.
+By default, `navigateTo` pushes the given route into Vue router instance.

-This behaviour can be changed by setting `replace` to `true`, to indicate that given route should be replaced.
+This behavior can be changed by setting `replace` to `true`, to indicate that given route should be replaced.

 ```js
 <script setup>